metamorph-inc/openmeta-mms/docs/README.md

 Then run `python build.py`

-You can also double click the 'testpage.bat' file to build and launch the docs.
-(If you are building OpenMETA from source, use 'testpage_fromsource.bat' instead.)
+_Note: You can also double click the `testpage.bat` file to build and launch the docs.
+(If you are building OpenMETA from source, use `testpage_fromsource.bat` instead.)_

 ## Document Structure
 Each folder should comprise a chapter.